Bocom/sinoalice-event-alerter/README.md

 Currently very barebones, will be made slightly fancier later.

-Only tested on Windows 7 but should work on all supported desktop platforms Qt 5 supports.
+Only tested on Windows 7 but should work on all desktop platforms that Qt 5 supports.

 ### Dependencies
 Python 3.5+